An Equilibrium Analysis of Scrip Systems: The Model

 We frequently consider the situation where each agent of type $t$ uses the same threshold $s_{k_t}$.
 In this case, a single vector $\vec{k}$ suffices to indicate the threshold of each type, and we can associate with this vector the strategy $\vec{S}(\vec{k})$ where $\vec{S}(\vec{k})_i = s_{k_{\tau(i)}}$ (i.e., agent $i$ of type $\tau(i)$ uses threshold $k_{\tau(i)}$).

 For the rest of this paper, we focus on threshold strategies (and show why it is reasonable to do so).
 In particular, we show that, if all other agents use threshold strategies, it is approximately optimal for an agent to use one as well.
-Furthermore there exist Nash equilibria where agents do so.
-While there are potentially other equilibria that use different strategies, if a system designer has agents use threshold strategies by default, no agent will have an incentive to change.
+Furthermore there exist Nash equilibria where agents do so. \footnote{These equilibria actually satisfy the stronger condition of (approximate) subgame perfection.} While there are potentially other equilibria that use different strategies, if a system designer has agents use threshold strategies by default (e.g., through the standard behavior of the client software), no agent will have an incentive to change.
 Since threshold strategies have such low information requirements, they are a particularly attractive choice for a system designer as well for the agents, since they are so easy to play.